Time to stretch those legs!

 Pick up a copy of the Tunbridge Wells Common and Rusthall Common trails leaflets from the Tourist Information Centre in the Corn Exchange on the Pantiles, dogs are welcome in the office.
 Alternatively, download copies here

 Dunorlan Park, ideal for walkies, has lots of woof factor.
 This beautiful park with its large lake is a tranquil haven perfect for walking with your canine companion.
 It is located within a short walking distance of the town centre.
+Dogs are welcome if kept under control and aren’t allowed to disturb the wildlife or other visitors.

 Whether you decide to walk or run along the path around the lake, it’s a great way for the two of you to exercise, keep fit and set tails a-wagging.